Like this post? Help us by sharing it!

 1. Different people

-Sometimes it’s not about being with ‘like-minded people’ – otherwise you might as well stay at home.
-One of the best parts of group travel is meeting people you may never otherwise have crossed paths with.
-But while you may have a range of backgrounds and ages you will always start with at least one thing in common – a longing to travel!
+Sometimes it’s not about being with ‘like-minded people’.
+One of the best parts of group travel is meeting those you may never otherwise have crossed paths with.
+Regardless of how diverse your backgrounds are though, you will always start with at least one thing in common – a longing to travel!

 2. Access to new experiences

-Travel books and websites are no match for the connections you’ll have access to on a group tour.
+Travel books and websites are no match for the connections you’ll make on a group tour.
 Having been busy on the ground meeting the locals, finding the best dishes and taking the road less travelled, your guides will have oodles of first-hand experience to make sure you have the best time.

 There’s also something to be said for ‘being in it together’ – whether taking a street food tour, trying your hand at traditional arts and crafts or rice planting at a homestay, some experiences are just better when shared.